 Christmas spirit: Into the whole Christmas cheer minus the snow?
 Want to keep Christmas not too high key?
 Dubai is just the place.
 With malls hosting most of the Christmas trees – Christmas is never just that in this city.
 It is an excuse to shop, to jump on the trampoline, to take bungee jumps and to skate the ice rink.
 Hey, what’s better than pretend snow on Christmas?
 The views without the freezing temperature.

 Ready to make your December beyond epic?
 We are listening.
-Reach out!
+Reach us for Best Dubai Packages!